 1. Defining the Business Requirements and Scope

-Often this can be one of the most difficult things for businesses who decide to undertake an ERP project in-house.
+Often this can be one of the most difficult things for businesses who are starting an ERP project.
 Setting out clear requirements for what the system must do requires a deep understanding of business processes along with how users of the system work.

 Investing the time and effort up front in getting a strong grasp and definition of your business requirements and scope will be key to success.
 Note that we are talking about business requirements at this stage – take a business led approach.
 Define your business requirements first and then this will inform what the system requirements are.
-Don’t fall into the trap of engaging an ERP vendor first and then trying to work out what you need the system to do – unless you have very flexible budgets and timescales.
+Do not fall into the trap of engaging an ERP vendor first and then trying to work out what you need the system to do.

 2. Managing Budget and Time Constraints

 Second, delivering an ERP project on time is notorious for its difficulty.
 It needs adept and experienced project management.
-Just because your team might be the best operational people, doesn’t mean they will be strong project managers.
+Just because your team might be the best operational people, does not mean they will be strong project managers.
 Another trap to avoid is assigning a key member of staff the project manager role and expecting them to do it alongside their day job.
-Again, unless you have very flexible budgets and timelines.
-The reality is that their day job will always take priority and when operational issues hit then the ERP project can come to a standstill.
+The reality is that their day job will always take priority and when operational issues hit, the ERP project can come to a standstill.

 To fully understand your current systems, you should ensure you take a holistic approach.
 Understanding how departments interact, or don’t, can be a deciding factor in upgrading or implementing a new system.
 The deeper your understanding the better solution you can put in place.

 4. Building a Team